sohamsankaran/armory/README.md

 Armory is an automated shot-selection evaluator for basketball coaches to use during games.
 The idea is that coaches can run it at the end of each quarter of play to evaluate whether the shots their team is taking are efficient and how they can change their shot selection based on their historical efficiency, the shots the opposition seems to be allowing and the players they have available.

+Armory returns advice about shot selection to the coach (i.e. the person running armory) in plain English.

 ######Authorship details

 This is a project by Soham Sankaran (sgs44) for Yale's CS 458 (Fall 2015).